jcantosz/label-to-fields-action/README.md

 # Issue Label to Project Field(s)

 When an issue is labelled, apply one or more custom fields to it on a project the issue is associated with.
-The fields applied must be single select.
+At present, **the fields applied must be single select.**

 The mapping between issue label and field + value is maintained in a csv file.
 The CSV file should have headers as the first line.
 One of the headers is for the label, and the other headers are the names of the custom fields you wish to set.